Find someone who gets it

 Racial trauma isn't metaphorical — it's physiological.
 This piece traces the science, the history, and the daily lived experience of being Black in a body that has learned to brace for impact.

 Knowledge is a form of protection.
+Tap any section to expand.

 - Pull over safely and promptly.
 Keep hands visible on the steering wheel.